lainem11/E-field_targeting/README.md

 **Max**\
 $$O_{loc} = S_{\text{argmax } E_{\text{norm}}}$$

-When using optimize_Efield_complex_geom.m with the WCOG setting, the coordinate space $S$ is projected onto a plane defined by the average vertex normal in the neighbourhood of the target location and mapped into a two dimensional subspace.
-This flattening of the coordinate space removes the depth component from the stimulation location calculation.

 ### Defining constraints
 Given a target location $T_{loc}$ and direction $T_{dir}$ the optimization is constrained such that:\
 $$|T_{loc} - O_{loc}| < \delta\_{loc}$$, and\